mmoraw1/test/gis_documentation.markdown

 ###2014 State Population JSON

-1. Procured the Annual Estimates of the Resident Population for the United State, Regions, States, and Puerto Rico:  April 1, 2010 to July 1, 2014 from the U.S. Census Bureau as our 2014 State Population CSV file[2014 State Population](http://www.census.gov/popest/data/state/totals/2014/index.html)
+1. Procured the Annual Estimates of the Resident Population for the United State, Regions, States, and Puerto Rico:  April 1, 2010 to July 1, 2014 from the U.S. Census Bureau as our 2014 State Population CSV file  [2014 State Population](http://www.census.gov/popest/data/state/totals/2014/index.html)
 2. Loaded the 2014 State Population CSV file into PostgreSQL database
 3. Converted the 2014 State Population table into JSON file format